nyu-daniel-zint/intro-to-computer-science-2024-spring/slides/welcome.md

 - Probably an aspiring programmer.
 - Perhaps an aspiring computer scientist.
-- Hopefully interested in making things and solving problems.
+- Hopefully, interested in making things and solving problems.
-- Willing to spend hours by yourself reading and staring at code.
+- Willing to spend hours by yourself reading and **staring at code**.

 ---